top of page

 Comments:

-Very long, high C-holes; enlarged lower bout; original neck, very short (holds only 4 frets, with notch for 5th at bottom of neck foot).
+Very long, high C-holes; enlarged lower bout; original neck, very short.
+(Older photos in Monical booklets show instrument unstrung with only 4 frets on neck and notch for 5th at bottom of neck foot; in newer photos on website it’s strung and has 6 on neck, plus 7th below neck heel, and 8th at octave.)
 2-piece table of cedar, 1-piece back, both with painted purfling (also on ribs and pegbox).
 Among the viols discovered c.
 1860 in a convent (l’hôpital général) in Quebec: cf. www.the canadianencyclopedia.com, s.v.
 Collections d’instruments, which says they were probably hidden there during the siege of Quebec in 1759; ibid. s.v.
 Québec says the find included “une dizaine de violes ... fabriquées à Paris chez Nicolas Bertrand.”

 bottom of page